COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane until 1am, Friday 22 January.

 - In areas outside the feeding paddock, turn off or fence all waters so that you can reduce access by other animals and save your pasture.

 - Eliminate any competitors, such as wild pigs, that eat the sheep supplements.
-Learn more about protecting sheep and lamb from predators, including controlling feral pigs.

 - Read Drought Feeding and Management of Sheep (PDF, 2.7MB), a booklet produced by the Victorian Government's Department of Primary Industries and Fisheries.